-- This step involves specification and estimation of temperature sensitivity models for daily maximum demand, followed by a simulation exercise to determine the P50 (POE50) and P90 (POE10)1 levels of maximum demand for each historical year. - Under the previous methodology, the weather normalised POE50 and POE 10 MD levels reflected estimates of MD when PV was generating.
+- This step involves specification and estimation of temperature sensitivity models for daily maximum demand, followed by a simulation exercise to determine the P50 (POE50) and P90 (POE10)1 levels of maximum demand for each historical year. - Under the original methodology, the weather normalised POE50 and POE 10 MD levels reflected estimates of MD when PV was generating.
 To estimate the underlying trend for MD at the consumer level, it was necessary to add back estimates of historical PV output to the annual historical non-coincident MDs; - Under the revised methodology the simulations reflect MD in the absence of solar PV generation (i.e. as if PV were not generating).
-Adjusting for estimates of historical PV for each half hour ideally should improve estimates of the underlying MD trends. - AEMO also tested "pooling" of data across years at this stage, though without dummy variables allowing for different levels of MD in individual years. - AEMO considers that further evaluation with dummy year variables and different window sizes is required and did not adopt pooling for the final SA CP forecasts.
+Adjusting for estimates of historical PV for each half hour ideally should improve estimates of the underlying MD trends. - On Frontier's recommendation, AEMO has also adopted and implemented "pooling" of data across years for the Qld forecasts, with year dummy variables included in the model to allow for different levels of MD in individual years. - AEMO previously tested the "pooling" approach during the SA CP forecasts, though this was not applied in the final SA forecasts.

-1 Throughout this report the 90th percentile (P90) corresponds to the 10% probability of exceedence (POE10).
+Throughout this report the 90th percentile (P90) corresponds to the 10% probability of exceedence (POE10).